florimondmanca/personal/README.md

 This is the repository for Florimond Manca's personal website frontend application.

-This website also hosts CodeSail, a blog about web development and software engineering written by yours truely.
+This website hosts CodeSail, a blog about web development and software engineering written by yours truely.

 [See it live](http://blog.florimondmanca.com)

 ## Install

-Install Angular CLI
+Install Angular CLI:

 ```bash
 $ npm install -g @angular/cli